Lorne Munroe: Early life

 Munroe was born in Winnipeg, Manitoba, Canada in November 1924.
 When he was three years old he learned to play the cello by using a viola with a leg attached.
 He won the Winnipeg Music Competition festival at 10.
 At age 14, he was sponsored by composer Arthur Benjamin to attend the Royal College of Music in London in 1937–39.
 In his final year, he played with Benjamin a piece the composer wrote for Munroe.
 He continued his studies in Philadelphia at the Curtis Institute of Music, where he was a student of cellist Gregor Piatigorsky and Orlando Cole.

 Career

 After serving in the US Army during World War II, he graduated from Curtis.
 In 1949, he was the sole winner of the Naumburg award and made his recital debut in New York in November of that year.
 In 1949-50, he performed with the Cleveland Orchestra, before taking two positions as principal cello, first with the Minneapolis Symphony Orchestra in 1950–51, and the Philadelphia Orchestra in 1951.

 In 1964, he was invited by Leonard Bernstein to become the principal cellist of the New York Philharmonic.
 This period also saw him performing as a soloist.
 One such occasion was during a Young People's Concert broadcast aired Christmas Day, 1968, in a performance of Richard Strauss' Don Quixote.

+There were many such solo performances in (1965, 1968, 1971, 1973), when he performed with the Naumburg Orchestral Concerts, in the Naumburg Bandshell, Central Park, in the summer series.

 He also taught at the Juilliard School and at the Philadelphia Musical Academy (now University of the Arts).